johnno1962/InjectionIII/README.md

 You can leave these modifications in your production code as, for a `Release` build they optimise out to a no-op.

+#### Xcode 16

+New in Xcode 16 is `SWIFT_ENABLE_OPAQUE_TYPE_ERASURE` build setting.
+This setting is turned ON by default and you don't need to erase view body explicitly.

+For more info, see [Xcode 16.2 release notes](https://developer.apple.com/documentation/xcode-release-notes/xcode-16_2-release-notes).

 ### Injection on an iOS, tvOS or visionOS device

 This can work but you will need to actually run one of the [github